quipucords/downstream-builder/README.md

 This is a containerized interactive script to simplify the quipucords-to-Discovery downstream build process.
 This means you don't need to install `rhpkg` and `brewkoji` on your own machine or run a custom VM with them any longer!

-This script can trigger container builds for quipucords (Discovery) or RPMs for qpc (discovery-cli).
+This script can trigger container builds for quipucords (Discovery) or RPMs for qpc (discovery-cli) or quipucordsctl (discoveryctl).

 ## How do I use it?